 - Watch the film More Than Sad – Teen Depression

-Suicide Is Preventable/Know The Signs – Know the Signs is a statewide suicide prevention social marketing campaign built on three key messages: Know the signs.
+Suicide Is Preventable/Know The Signs – [for adults also] Know the Signs is a statewide suicide prevention social marketing campaign built on three key messages: Know the signs.
 Find the words.
 Reach out.
 This campaign is intended to educate Californians how to recognize the warning signs of suicide, how to find the words to have a direct conversation with someone in crisis and where to find professional help and resources.

 ReachOut USA– A non-profit organization that meets youth where they are to deliver peer support and mental health information in a safe and supportive online space.